AlexandrovLab/SigProfilerTopography/README.md

 ```

-3. Place your vcf files in your desired output folder.
-It is recommended that you name this folder based on your project's name
-4. From within a python session, you can run the topography analyses as follows:
+3. From within a python session, you can run the topography analyses as follows:
 ```
 $ python3
 >>current_abs_path = os.path.abspath(os.path.dirname(__file__))